-A good video marketing strategy begins with self analysis.
+A good video marketing strategy begins with self-analysis.
 Like most good things in life.
-The spiritual self analysis aside, what are you as an organization is the crux here.
+The spiritual self-analysis aside, what are you as an organization is the crux here.
 The mental framework of your business decides the creative liberty you take in your content.
-Use of video is only to represent who you are as a brand.
+The use of video is only to represent who you are as a brand.
 You basically want to put your best foot forward, even if that means embellishment (exaggerating the facts in a creative space).

 What kind of Story do you Want to Tell?

-Say you are an upcoming startup delivering fresh eggs everyday to households early in the morning.
-Your team works 24 hours a day 7 days a week to make ends meet, and your office space is incessantly smells of rotten eggs.
+Say you are an upcoming startup delivering fresh eggs every day to households early in the morning.
+Your team works 24 hours a day 7 days a week to make ends meet, and your office space incessantly smells of rotten eggs.
 Now, when I said earlier that your video is supposed to represent who you are as a brand, I certainly was not talking about displaying rotten eggs.
-Even if you are terribly failing at business, there is a picture perfect that you work towards.
+Even if you are terribly failing at business, there is a picture-perfect that you work towards.

-And videos are a great tool to highlight that picture perfect.
+And videos are a great tool to highlight that picture perfectly.
 To that effect, it can even help your own team to visualize your goals.
 So, what kind of story you want to tell, is entirely in your hands.
 Who do you see yourself as?
 What do you work towards every day?
-And what are you goals?
-Figure out if your story is inspirational, or are you still a wheel in turn.
+And what are your goals?
+Figure out if your story is inspirational, or if are you still a wheel in turn.